vspasov/CashDeskModule/README.md

-1.Download the project from https://github.com/vspasov/CashDeskModule, the JAR file and Postman collenction.
+1.Download the project, the JAR file and Postman collenction.

 2.Build the project:
    mvn clean install